gbronca/simon-project/README.md

 This is the second of five milestone projects for the Code Institute Bootcamp.

-The game was build in HTML5/CSS3, with the logic of the game built in ES6.
+The game was build in HTML5/CSS3, with the logic of the game build in ES6.

-The main focus of the projet is the Javascript logic, although I was midful of building a responsive design.
+The main focus of the project is the Javascript logic, although I was mindful of building a responsive design.

+The game can be played on [Simon Game Project](https://gbronca.github.io/simon-project/)

 ## What is Simon game